ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a file share with a mount target from the CLI
 {: #fs-create-share-target-cli}

-You can create a file with one or more mount targets in one step by using the `ibmcloud is share-create` command.
+You can create a file share with one or more mount targets in one step by using the `ibmcloud is share-create` command.
 You need to provide the zone name, the [file share profile](/docs/vpc?topic=vpc-file-storage-profiles), the file share size, and the IOPS.
 You can also specify a name, user tags, and even the initial owner UID.
 To create the mount target, you need to provide the mount target information in JSON format.

 The following example shows how to create a new file share with 500 GB capacity and 2000 IOPS in the `us-south-2` zone.
 The file share is tagged with `env:dev` and has security group access control mode.
 The file share can be mounted on authorized virtual servers by using the mount target `my-new-mount-target`.